 This is a convenient companion Mobile App for any Hot Disk Instrument user.
 It contains an extensive database of thermal transport properties of over a thousand materials; a paper database citing more than a thousand peer-reviewed scientific articles utilizing the TPS technique; and a tool for converting the units of relevant properties between different systems, e.g. metric to imperial.
 Finally, it provides easy access to more resources online.

-The Thermal Toolbox Mobile App may be downloaded free of charge via Google Play (for Android users) or App Store (for iPhone users).
+The Thermal Toolbox Mobile App may be downloaded free of charge via Google Play (for Android users).